raaipawankumar/cicd-training/README.md

 ## Agent Pool

-Agent pool is a collection of Agent machines that run pipeline jobs.
+An Agent pool is a collection of Agent machines that run pipeline jobs.
 By default, Azure DevOps comes with 2 Agent pools.

 1. Azure Pipelines: Azure Pipelines is the default Microsoft-hosted pool.
 2. Default: We can use this to attach our self-hosted agent.